Bürgenstock Resort: Important conferences

 The resort has also been the place for several important international conferences over the years.
 In 1960 and 1995 the Bilderberg Meetings where held there; in early 2002, the belligerents in the Second Sudanese Civil War held a first meeting there after 19 years of war, this eventually led to a peace agreement in 2005; in spring 2004, Bürgenstock Resort was the site for negotiations between Turkish and Greek Cypriots on the issue of accession to the European Union; and the Summit on Peace in Ukraine to initiate a peace agreement in the Russo-Ukrainian War on 15 - 16 June 2024.
+In 2026 it was the location of peace negotiations between the United States and Iran.